-On behalf of Kadish & Anthony Law Group posted in Construction Litigation on Thursday, August 30, 2018.
+On behalf of Kadish & Associates Law Group posted in Construction Litigation on Thursday, August 30, 2018.

 The Arizona attorney general’s office has filed a lawsuit alleging a local man violated the Arizona Consumer Fraud Act by taking money for home improvement projects and not showing up to perform the work.